ehrpg/rules/docs/charactercreation/secondary.md

 ## Effort

-Effort a pool the represents how much additional effort a character can put into tasks and skill checks.
+Effort is a pool the represents how much additional effort a character can put into tasks and skill checks.
 Applying effort means going above and beyond what the character is usually capable of doing, usually by pushing him or her to the limit.
 It is determined by adding the modifier of strength and constitution together and multiplying them by two.
 This value is then added to the base of ten.